-When in 1997, the Board of Directors of the Cyprus Centre of the International Theatre Institute (CCOITI) decided, after a suggestion by the then director, Nicos Shafkalis, to launch the “International Festival of Ancient Greek Drama”, it was motivated by one ambition: to give ancient Greek drama a wider presence in the theatrical activities of the island and thus to contribute to the building of theatrical sensibility among the people, by offering them entertainment of a multi-cultural nature and high aesthetic standards.
-And this is due to the fact that the CCOITI has always believed that the ancient Greek drama which constitutes the basis of the contemporary European drama and an element of the world cultural heritage, has direct relevance to today’s world.
+In 1997, the Board of Directors of the Cyprus Centre of the International Theatre Institute (CCOITI), after a suggestion by the then director Nicos Shafkalis, when launching the “International Festival of Ancient Greek Drama” was motivated by the ambition to give ancient Greek drama a wider presence in the theatrical activities of the island and contribute to the building of theatrical sensibility among the people, by offering entertainment of a multi-cultural nature and high aesthetic standards.
+CCOITI’s belief has been that the ancient Greek drama constitutes the basis of the contemporary European drama and an element of the world cultural heritage, having direct relevance to today’s world.

-The performances are presented in open-air amphitheatres, such as the Ancient Odeon in Paphos, the Curium Ancient Theatre in Limassol and the “Skali” Amphitheatre Aglantzia in Nicosia, during the whole month of July every year.
+The performances are presented in open-air amphitheatres, such as the Ancient Odeon in Paphos, the Curium Ancient Theatre in Limassol and the “Skali” Amphitheatre in Aglantzia, Nicosia.

-Looking back and evaluating the long course of the festival, we can say that this objective has been achieved to a satisfactory degree.
-Each year the festival grows, acquiring its own multicultural character, hosting theatre groups coming from different cultural backgrounds and it is now widely acknowledged as one of the most important cultural institutions of our island.
+Evaluating the long course of the Festival, it is safe to say that its objectives have been achieved to a satisfactory degree.
+Each year the festival grows, acquiring and enhancing its own multicultural and international character, hosting theatre groups coming from different cultural backgrounds and it is now widely acknowledged as one of the most important cultural institutions in Cyprus and abroad.

 During the last years, the festival has been significantly developed: it has broadened its perspective, embracing the innovative through the timeless, the contemporary through the ancient, while it has expanded its audience in local and foreign spectators by surtitling the performances in Greek and English.
 The Festival has brought the artistic creation closer to the society, reaching the broad strata of society and has stepped in Cypriot creativity, while opening constructive dialogues with other countries.